LINWEN607/congregate/runbooks/group-and-project-migration.md

 * [ ] Copy `data/congregate.log`, `data/audit.log`, and `data/waves/wave_<insert_wave_number>/wave<insert-wave-here>.log` to `/opt/congregate/data/waves/wave_<insert_wave_number>/`

 ### Post Migration with Failed Groups and Projects

+#### Repeadedly Migrate with Failed Groups and Projects
 * [ ] Repeatedly Check if projects or groups are failed during migration.
     * [ ] Reach out to `Support` to delete the failed/partially imported projects.
 Provide the full path to the project. provided in the project migration results
     * [ ] Once the projects are confirmed deleted, prepare to migrate them again.
     * [ ] If projects or groups are missing, confirm the projects and groups have successfully exported and confirm they don't actually exist on the destination instance